Links

 Institute on Aging Research Center

-The Institute on Aging Research Center links the research, clinical, and health service experts of the Institute on Aging and the University of California, San Francisco.
-Research studies at the Center focus on issues of importance to the health and well-being of elders, and seek to develop interventions that enhance independence and functional ability.
+The Institute links the research, clinical, and health service experts of the Institute on Aging and the University of California, San Francisco.
+Its research studies focus on issues of importance to the health and well-being of elders, and seek to develop interventions that enhance independence and functional ability.

 National Resource Center on Nutrition, Physical Activity & Aging